GETProtocol/subgraph/README.md

 There are a number of steps that GET takes throughout its lifecycle and the subgraph aggregated this for easier charting and analysis.
 There are a number of key field that help with this:

-Available on Relayer and Protocol entities:

-- `getDebitedFromSilos` contains the amount of GET moved from the Silo to the NFT Fuel Tank when minting NFT tickets.
+- `availableFuel` acts as the available balance-on-account for an integrator, used to pay for actions.
-- `getHeldInFuelTanks` contains the total amount of all GET held within the NFT Fuel Tanks, awaiting a move to the depot.
+- `reservedFuel` contains the total amount of GET fuel that has been reserved.
-- `getCreditedToDepot` records the GET balance credited to the Depot balance when a ticket is checked-in (finalized).
+- `currentReservedFuel` is the fuel currently held within the system, and will be released when a ticket is finalized.
-- `deplotBalance` (Protocol) holds the live/real-time value of the depot balance waiting to be transferred to the fee collector.
-- `siloBalance` (Relayer) maintains the live/real-time balance available to be used for NFT minting.

-Available only on the Protocol entities:
+- `spentFuel` the total aggregate amount of fuel that has moved from reserved to spent status.

-- `getMovedToFeeCollector` the amount of GET moving from the depot to the DAO Fee Collector address.
-The depot is a global balance and not specifc to a single relayer.
+- `currentSpendFuel` the amount of spent fuel ready to be collected and sent to the recipients.
+- `collectedSpentFuel` the amount of fuel that has already been sent to recipient addresses.
+Only at Protocol-level.

+No GET is created within this system, so we can define some rules:

+- `availableFuel` is equal to the total amount of top-ups, minus the `reservedFuel`.
+- `spentFuel` can never be greater than `reservedFuel`, and is equal to `reservedFuel + currentReservedFuel`.
+- `spentFuel` is also equal to `currentSpentFuel + collectedSpentFuel`.

-Additionally the `averageGetPerMint` provides the average amount of GET that has been required per-ticket (mint) for the selected entity.
-This means that `ProtocolDay.averageGetPerMint` will show the average GET/ticket across all relayers aggregated by day.
+Additionally the `averageReservedPerTicket` provides the average amount of GET that has been required per-ticket.
+This reserved amount remains in the system until the ticket is either checked-in or invalidated but gives an accurate measure of the token-revenue per NFT-ticket minted.
+For example, `ProtocolDay.averageReservedPerTicket` will show the average GET/ticket across all integrators aggregated by day.

 ## Examples